1001 On Tour

 Photos courtesy of Rupert Griffin

-[PHOTO: Bustling view of platform under canopy: 136kB]
+[PHOTO: Bustling view of platform under canopy: 23kB]

-The second public railtour that the restored unit worked was on 17th August 1996, to Crewe and Chester; it coincided with the Crewe Works open day.
-Above, the unit upon arrival at Crewe, and below, at Lichfield Trent Valley during a photo-stop on the return journey.
+The second public railtour that the restored unit worked was on 17 August 1996, to Crewe and Chester; it coincided with the Crewe Works open day.
+Above: the unit upon arrival at Crewe; Below: at Lichfield Trent Valley during a photo-stop on the return journey.

-[PHOTO: Semi-aerial view from Cross-City platform on bridge: 161kB]
+[PHOTO: Semi-aerial view from Cross-City platform on bridge: 28kB]

 The North Norfolk railtour